10 Signs Of A Rebound Relationship To Watch Out For

 What Is A Rebound Relationship?

 A rebound relationship is one that starts immediately after the breakup of a long-term relationship or marriage, even before you’ve had closure.
-It is a distraction to get over the previous relationship, and a disguised attempt to move on in life.
+It is often a temporary and emotionally-motivated relationship that lacks the deep connection and stability characteristic of a long-term relationship.
+It is a distraction or coping mechanism to get over the pain of a previous relationship and a disguised attempt to move on in life.

 But, in reality, it could just be an excuse to escape and transition from pain and loneliness.
 As the new relationship numbs the pain, it is easy to invest time in it rather than deal with the pain itself.
 In other words, a rebound relationship is a quick fix to get over a breakup.